-5 5 5 1 0 Student's Signature Student's Name Grade Level Parent's/Guardian's Signature Printed Name of Parent/Guardian Date
+Student's Signature Student's Name Grade Level Parent's/Guardian's Signature Printed Name of Parent/Guardian Date

-Quick Reference Guide to the 2023-2024 Discipline Level System
+Quick Reference Guide to the 2024-2025 Discipline Level System

 This chart depicts brief examples of offenses at each of the disciplinary levels.
-For a list of appropriate consequences and for more specific detail refer to pages 22-33 of the Discipline Management Plan and Student Code of Conduct.
+For a list of appropriate consequences and for more specific detail refer to pages 26-37 of the Discipline Management Plan and Student Code of Conduct.

-Level I
+LEVEL I

-The focus at Level I of the Discipline 3.1 Management Plan and Student Code of Conduct 3.2 Multi-Tiered Sysems of Support (MTSS) process and the use of tiered supports to teach and reinforce positive behavioral expectations for all students in the classroom setting.
+The focus at Level I of the Discipline Management Plan and Student Code of Conduct is on the implementation of the District's proactive Multi-Tiered Systems of Support (MTSS) process and the use of tiered supports to teach and reinforce positive behavioral expectations for all students.

-Level II
+LEVEL II

-- 2.1 Bullying or cyberbullying (confirmed through investigation) - 2.2 Cheating or copying the work of another Damaging property including library or 2.3 classroom materials or textbooks, including removal of bar codes; defacing/damaging another's property - Detention (failing to serve) 24 - 2.5 Disturbance, creating/participating in or - inappropriate activity Dress code Violation (sec.); repeated 2.6 violations (elem.) - Drugs/Medications, current prescription 2.7 (possessing); nonprescription drug, natural and/or homeopathic-like substances, dietary - supplements, or energy pills (using) Electronic devices (unauthorized), such as radio, CD player, MP3 player, calculator, 2.8 gaming device (unauthorized use) 2.9 - Elopement - 2.10 Falsehood to an adult - 2.11 Fighting (encouraging or promoting) - 2.12 Food (inappropriately using) - 2.13 Forging or altering school records, parent notes, forms, or other school/home communications (elem.) - Hall pass (abusing the use of) 2.14 - Harassment (confirmed through 2.15 investigation) - Identification (ID) badge violation 2.16 - 2.17 Language, inappropriate (verbal or written) 2.18 Laser pointer (possessing or using) - Loitering on school campus before or after - 2.19 school - Noncompliance with the directives; 2.20 disrespectful - Parking (violation of) (high school) 2 21 - 2.22 Persistent offenses - 2.23 Physically contacting another student creating a disruptive environment - Public display of affection (inappropriate, 2.24 engaging in an act of familiarity with another) - 2.25 Recording device: camera, video/audio - recorder, etc. (possessing or using) Responsible Use Guidelines (violating) 2.26 - Selling or soliciting for sale unauthorized 2.27 merchandise - 2.28 Skateboard, roller blades, shoes with wheels, or other similar devices (possessing or using) - 2.29 Tardies (repeated) - 2.30 Telecommunication, violating the guidelines for devices (third and subsequent minor offenses) - Tobacco-related paraphernalia, lighters, 2.31 matches-(possessing) - Toys/nuisance items (possessing) 2.32 - 2.33 Truancy, skipping class, leaving school/ class without permission Stealing or theft (minor), unauthorized - using property Unauthorized area, being present in area 2.35 - without permission 2.36 Unauthorized publications (possessing or - distributing) 2.37 Weapon, look-alike (possessing)
+- Bullying or cyberbullying (confirmed) - Cheating or copying the work of another - Damaging property including library or classroom materials or textbooks, including removal of bar codes; defacing/damaging another's property - Detention (failing to serve) - Disturbance, creating/participating in or inappropriate activity - 2.6 Dress code Violation (sec.); repeated (elem.) - Drugs/Medications, current prescription (possessing); nonprescription drug, prescription that is not a controlled substance, homeopathic-like substances, or energy pills (using) - Electronic devices (unauthorized use) - Elopement 2.9 - 2.10 Falsehood to an adult - 2.11 Fighting (encouraging or promoting) - 2.12 Food (inappropriately using) - 2.13 Forging or altering school or home records/notes - Hall pass (abusing the use of) 2.14 - Harassment (confirmed through investigation) 2.15 - 2.16 Identification (ID) badge violation - 2.17 Language, inappropriate (verbal or written) - 2.18 Laser pointer (possessing or using) - 2.19 Loitering on school campus before or after school - Noncompliance with the directives; disrespectful 2.20 - Parking or driving (violation of) (high school) - Persistent offenses 2.22 - 2.23 Physically contacting another student creating a disruptive environment - Public display of affection (inappropriate, engaging in an act of familiarity with another) - Recording device: camera, video/audio recorder. etc. (possessing or using) - 2.26 Responsible Use Guidelines (violating) - Safety guidelines and expectations (violating) - Selling or soliciting unauthorized merchandise - Skateboard, roller blades, shoes with wheels, or other similar devices (possessing or using) - Tardies (repeated) - Telecommunication device, (third and subsequent minor offenses) - Tobacco and tobacco-related paraphernalia, lighters, matches, (possessing) - Toys and other nuisance items (possessing) - Truancy, skipping class, leaving school/class without permission - Stealing or theft (minor), unauthorized use of - Unauthorized area, being present in an area without permission - Unauthorized publications (possessing or distributing) - Weapon (possessing a look-alike)